williamstome/williamstome.github.io.raw/_posts/2016-03-20-love-and-sex-with-robots-a-retrospective-through-science-and-science-fiction.markdown

 social robots may inflict *emotional harm* on their users.
-People are incredibly quick to ascribe agency and mental states to robots as if they were alive, allowing robots to affect people in the same way that their animals do.
-This causes people to treat robots much differently than they do other pieces of technology.
+People are incredibly quick to ascribe agency and mental states to robots as if they were alive, allowing robots to affect people in the same way that their pets do.
+This causes people to treat robots much differently than they would other pieces of technology.
 If you have a good dishwasher, it's unlikely you'll give it the occasional "night off" and wash the dishes by hand as a reward for good behavior; but there have been reports of people doing just that for their